JanuszPelc/Keevorn/documents/source/keevorn_rulebook.md

 ### Depth

 You start at the ground level (Depth 0).
-Each time you descend Stairs, a Joker is removed from the game and tension increases.
-The Depth equals the number of removed Jokers.
-With two Jokers, the Depth progression is 0, 1, 2.
+Descending Stairs removes all Jokers in the Room from the game.
+The Depth equals the total Jokers removed.

 ### Health